Who's Behind Listverse?

 For “Whitey” Bulger, his crimes before Alcatraz were just the beginning.
 Convicted of armed robbery, his first long-term prison sentence was at the Atlanta Penitentiary, where he volunteered for MKULTRA, an experimental CIA drug program.
 Inmates were given LSD and other drugs.

-When Alcatraz was closed in 1963, Bulger served his remaining term at Leavenworth.
+When Alcatraz was closed in 1962, Bulger was transferred to Leavenworth.
 After his release in 1965, he returned to South Boston and worked with the Winter Hill Gang.
 He and his partner, Stephen J. Flemmi, started their own criminal racket.
-They also worked undercover for the FBI as as TEIs (Top Echelon Informants.)
-When Agent John Connolly warned him of pending arrest in 1994, Bulger fled.
+They also worked undercover for the FBI as TEIs (Top Echelon Informants).
+When Agent John Connolly warned him of the pending arrest in 1994, Bulger fled.

 1 John And Clarence Anglin